 Most states abandoned their contributory fault rules over time.
 Currently, Virginia, North Carolina, Washington, D.C., Alabama, and Maryland are the only states that still apply pure contributory fault rules to a personal injury case.

-Florida is one of many states that have embraced the concept of pure comparative fault.
+Many states have embraced the concept of pure comparative fault.
+Florida followed pure comparative fault rules as well up until recently.
 Under the rules of pure comparative negligence, an accident victim can still seek damages for injuries even if they bear some responsibility for their injury.
 In these cases, damages are reduced based on the injured party’s role in the accident.

 An example of pure comparative negligence may look like this:

-John was rear-ended while stopped at a traffic light in Ocala, FL.
+John was rear-ended while stopped at a traffic light.
 While stopped, he sent a text message from his phone.
 Since he was preoccupied, he failed to notice the light turn green, and the driver that approached from behind saw the green light but failed to slow down even though John’s car was stopped.